musale/musale-dev/content/contacts/_index.md

 title: How to Find Me
 ---

-You can reach me on bird mail :bowtie: :satisfied: .
+You can reach me on bird mail. :satisfied:

 Seriously though, shoot me an email at [martinmshale@gmail.com](mailto:martinmshale@gmail.com).
 Alternatively, you can find me online on these sites: